openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/postprocessor/README.md

   * `apply_to` - determines target masks for processing (`annotation` for ground truth and `prediction` for detection results, `all` for both).
   **Note:** this postprocessing requires specific dataset meta: `segmentation_colors` for annotations and `prediction_to_gt_labels` for predictions.
 * `resize_segmentation_mask` - resizing segmentation mask.
 Supported representations: `SegmentationAnotation`, `SegmentationPrediction`.
-  * `dst_width` and `dst_height` - destination width and height for box clipping respectively.
+  * `dst_width` and `dst_height` - destination width and height for resize respectively.
 You can also use `size` instead in case when destination sizes are equal.
     If any of these parameters are not specified, image size will be used as default.
   * `apply_to` - determines target masks for processing (`annotation` for ground truth and `prediction` for detection results, `all` for both).
 * `extend_segmentation_mask` - extending annotation segmentation mask to predicted mask size making border filled by specific value.
 Supported representations: `SegmentationAnotation`, `SegmentationPrediction`.